Presidency of Theodore Roosevelt: Troubles with Japan

+President Roosevelt made sure there was a strategy to defend the islands against possible Japanese aggression, especially in 1907 when tensions were high.
+In June 1907 he met with military and naval leaders to decide on a series of operations to be carried in the Philippines which included shipments of coal, military rations, and the movement of guns and munitions.

 Roosevelt saw Japan as the rising power in Asia, in terms of military strength and economic modernization.
 He viewed Korea as a backward nation and did not object to Japan's attempt to gain control over Korea.
 With the withdrawal of the American legation from Seoul and the refusal of the Secretary of State to receive a Korean protest mission, the Americans signaled they would not intervene militarily to stop Japan's planned takeover of Korea.
 In mid-1905, Taft and Japanese Prime Minister Katsura Tarō jointly produced the Taft–Katsura agreement.
 Nothing new was decided but each side clarified its position.
 Japan stated that it had no interest in the Philippines, while the U.S. stated that it considered Korea to be part of the Japanese sphere of influence.

 Regarding China, the two nations cooperated with the European powers in suppressing the Boxer Rebellion in China in 1900, but the U.S. was increasingly troubled about Japan's denial of the Open Door Policy that would ensure that all nations could do business with China on an equal basis.

 Vituperative anti-Japanese sentiment (especially on the West Coast) soured relations in the early 20th century.
 President Theodore Roosevelt did not want to anger Japan by passing legislation to bar Japanese immigration to the U.S. as had been done for Chinese immigration.
 Instead there was an informal "Gentlemen's Agreement of 1907" between the foreign ministers Elihu Root and Japan's Tadasu Hayashi.
 The Agreement said Japan would stop emigration of Japanese laborers to the U.S. or Hawaii, and there would not be segregation in California.
 The agreements remained effect until 1924 when Congress forbade all immigration from Japan—a move that angered Japan.

 Charles Neu concludes that Roosevelt's policies were a success: